-96. Release from life term
+96. Release from life imprisonment

-- (1) A prisoner serving life imprisonment is not to be released before he or she has served the minimum period set by the court under section 90. - (2) A prisoner serving strict security life imprisonment and in respect of whom no order has been made under section 91(3), is not to be released before he or she has served the minimum period set by the court under section 91(1). - (3) A prisoner serving strict security life imprisonment and in respect of whom an order has been made under section 91(3), is not to be released on parole. - (4) Any order for the release of a prisoner to whom this section applies must be made in accordance with Part 3 of the Sentence Administration Act 2003.
+- (1) A prisoner serving a sentence of life imprisonment for an offence other than murder is not to be released before he or she has served 7 years of the sentence. - (2) A prisoner serving a sentence of life imprisonment for murder in respect of which a minimum period has been set under section 90(1)(a) is not to be released before he or she has served the minimum period. - (3) A prisoner serving a sentence of life imprisonment for murder in respect of which an order has been made under section 90(1)(b) is not to be released. - (4) Any order for the release of a prisoner referred to in this section must be made in accordance with Part 3 of the Sentence Administration Act 2003.